Franz Götz (pilot)

 Franz Götz (28 January 1913 – 4 May 1980) was a German Luftwaffe military aviator and wing commander during World War II.
 As a fighter ace, he is credited with 63 enemy aircraft shot down in 766 combat missions.
 The majority of his victories were claimed over the Western Front, including five four-engined bombers, with nineteen claims over the Eastern Front.

-Born in Obertsrot, Götz grew up in the Weimar Republic and Nazi Germany and volunteered for military service in the Reichswehr.
+Born in Obertsrot, Grand Duchy of Baden, Götz grew up in the Weimar Republic and Nazi Germany and volunteered for military service in the Reichswehr.
 In 1935, he transferred to the Luftwaffe (Air Force).
 Following flight training, he was transferred to Jagdgeschwader 53 (JG 53—53rd Fighter Wing).
 Following the outbreak of World War II, he claimed his first aerial victory on 14 May 1940 during the Battle of France.
 In September 1940, during the Battle of Britain, he was appointed Staffelkapitän (squadron leader) of the 9.
-Staffel (7th squadron) of JG 53.
+Staffel (9th squadron) of JG 53.
 Götz then fought in the aerial battles of Operation Barbarossa, the German invasion of the Soviet Union and in September 1941, he relocated with his group to the Mediterranean Theater.
 Fighting in this theater of operations, he was awarded the Knight's Cross of the Iron Cross on 4 September 1942 and was appointed Gruppenkommandeur (group commander) of the III.
 Gruppe (3rd group) of JG 53 in October 1942.
 In January 1945, Götz became the last Geschwaderkommodore (wing commander) of Jagdgeschwader 26 "Schlageter".
 Following World War II, he reentered military service in the Bundeswehr and became an officer in the Bundesluftwaffe.
-He died on 4 May 1980 in Aschaffenburg.
+He died on 4 May 1980 in Aschaffenburg, Bavaria.